 “I wince now when I look back and remember how fervently I wished I had wrinkles!
 But once you’re in and established, it’s a trade you’ll never really leave.
 The people are awesome – far too much fun to be had – and these days there’s never been a better and more accessible time to join the best business in the world: whisky!”

 It’s a subject dear to Betts’ heart: “The Scotch Whisky industry has been 500 years in the making and in that time it has evolved a great deal.

 “I’m determined to play my part in ensuring that it keeps on doing so, and that both women and men are placed squarely at its heart.”

 Sawford is also passionate about helping men and women join the trade, and offers this handy tip for the Australian whisky trade specifically:

 “Learn from the people who have helped build the industry over the past ten years.
 Find a mentor who you trust and can learn from… what worked, what didn’t, how the industry has evolved, and be prepared for what is to come in the future of this amazing world of whisky.”

 No surprises on this cheeky word of advice from Ashbolt Cason though:

 “My advice for those that want to get into the wonderful world of whisky?
 Come join us!
 The Whisky Club is currently building the team as we take on the rest of the world and we have some great entry-level opportunities for those that want to combine their passion for whisky and their job.

 “But seriously, whatever route you choose, whatever job you do, don’t water down the opportunities for women, or their chance to enjoy a decent single malt, neat please.”

-Have a women in whisky experience to share?
+Have a woman in whisky experience to share?
 Tell us in the comments!